eleven-dev-cafe/.github/profile/README.md

 </br>

-## 🤝 How to Contribute
+## 👨‍💻 Contributing

+We welcome contributions from the community!

 1. Browse our [GitHub Projects](https://github.com/orgs/ff-tournament-hub/projects)
 2. Pick an open issue and comment to claim it
-3. Fork the repo, make your changes, and submit a PR
+3. Steps to make changes in repo:
+   - Fork the repository
+   - Create a new branch (feature/your-feature-name)
+   - Commit your changes
+   - Open a Pull Request

-📄 Read our [CONTRIBUTING.md](https://github.com/ff-tournament-hub/.github/blob/main/CONTRIBUTING.md) for guidelines.
+📄 Please read our [CONTRIBUTING.md](https://github.com/ff-tournament-hub/.github/blob/main/CONTRIBUTING.md) for guidelines on how to get started.

 </br>